 Medication-assisted treatment is one option for those dealing with an addiction to opioids and other substances who have not been successful in maintaining abstinence.
 Medications like Suboxone and Vivitrol can help patients by blocking their opioid receptors and preventing fentanyl from having an effect.

 Likewise, counseling, group and individual therapy, and utilizing evidence-based treatment are common methods to help those struggling with issues related to substance use disorders.
-One of the most-used methods of counseling is
+One of the most-used methods of counseling is cognitive behavioral therapy which is used to identify and modify triggers and stress that leads to substance use.

 Whatever the specific issue that you or your loved one may be dealing with; treatment should be a priority.
 There are a number of drug and alcohol treatment facilities out there that are dedicated to helping patients.
 If you’re loved one needs help, you can research to find a facility that will provide them with the care that they deserve.